ThomasBoxall/camp-100-bulletin-publish-app/README.md

 ## To do

-* make it more robust, ie error handling
-* emails on publish
-* Add priority of content (ie 1 2 3) and then the data gets sorted in that order
-* Manual publish?
-* Show before, show after on content?
 * better logging naming structure?

 ## Deployment Notes

+* Setting up spreadsheet of responses
+  * share with the service account's email address
+  * set spreadsheet ID in config.yaml
+  * set sheet name in config.yaml

 * Within WordPress
   * set the default post category to be 'bulletin' - can't set this by code on create request
   * disable comments on new posts - can't set this by code on create request